1. Q. How long will the entire process take?

 5. Q. What time of day should home doses be given?

-A. Peanut doses should be given about 12 hours apart, try to make the interval between peanut doses no less than 10 hours and no more than 14 hours.
+A. Peanut doses should be given about 24 hours apart, try to make the interval between peanut doses no less than 10 hours.

-6. Q. When doing the peanut oral immunotherapy and taking two doses a day at home, morning and night, what should be done if the next dose appointment is midday?
+6. Q. When doing the peanut oral immunotherapy at home, morning or night, what should be done if the next dose appointment is midday?

 A. The dose at home should be skipped if the dose in the office will be <10 hrs from the time of the morning dose.